dimavroudis/autoconvert-greeklish-permalinks/readme.txt

 == Installation ==

-1. After you install and activate your plugin like every other WordPress plugin, go to Settings > Convert Greek Permalinks
+1. Install and activate your plugin like every other WordPress plugin.
-2. On 'Settings', choose if you want automatic conversion on every new post and term and choose how you want the to be converted
+2. After installation the permalink of every new post will be converted to greeklish.
+3. You can adjust conversion and disable automatic conversion on 'Settings' > 'Convert Greek Permalinks'.
-3. On  Convert old posts/terms, select the post types and taxonomies you want to convert and click the "Convert Permalinks" button, t convert old posts and terms to greeklish
+4. To convert old posts/terms, go to 'Settings' > 'Convert Greek Permalinks' > 'Convert old posts/terms', select the post types and taxonomies you want to convert and click the "Convert Permalinks" button.

 == Upgrade Notice ==

-Fixes the error of exceeding memory on old permalinks converter with async background conversion
+Now you can convert as many old permalinks as you want, no matter the server restrictions!

 == Changelog ==

 = 3.0.0 =
-* Implemented asynchronous background conversion
+* **Implemented asynchronous background conversion.**
 * Added select all option
 * Added panel for report of last conversion (duration, conversion percentage, errors)
 * Added conversion progress notice
+* Set default diphthongs option on advanced (affects only on new installations)

 = 2.0.4 =
 * Limited loading of styles and javascript only to AutoConvert's admin pages (Fixes to select2 issue)